tuedo2/tuedo2.github.io/docs/index.markdown

 ### 9-24-2025

 Submitted my first ever first-author paper to ICLR 2026! *Efficiently attacking memorization scores* is now available on arXiv.
-We motivate the need for robust algorithms in data markets by theoretically and empirically demonstrating the vulnerability of memorization functions to adversarial attack.
-Thanks to my advisors Daniel Alabi and Varun Chandrasekaran for guiding me through my first research project start to finish.
+We motivate the need for robust algorithms in data markets by theoretically and empirically demonstrating the vulnerability of memorization functions to adversarial attack in the supervised learning setting.
+In particular, we demonstrate that inverse-based queries raise memorization scoring significantly higher than simple out-of-distribution attacks, suggesting an underlying informational component to memorization, and subsequently generalization, that goes beyond the common intuition of distributional shifts.
+Thanks to my advisors Daniel Alabi and Varun Chandrasekaran for guiding me through my first research project from start to finish.

 ### 4-16-2025
 *Creator Hearts*, a paper I assisted with during my undergraduate got accepted to CHI 2025!
 Congratulations to Fred Choi and Charlotte Lambert for their hard work!